Drawing Master Classes

 < Back To Academics

 Drawing Master Classes allow participants to study and create alongside our MFA and Certificate candidates.
-Our rigorous program, taught by a small group of dedicated professional sculptors, provides an opportunity to bring together process, perception, and critical dialogue.
+Our rigorous program, taught by a small group of dedicated professional artists, provides an opportunity to bring together process, perception, and critical dialogue.
 Each student gains a conviction for drawing and a foundation from which their work can evolve throughout a lifetime.

 Thursday Morning Drawing – IN-PERSON with Ilse Murdock